For detailed tax or assessing information about your property, click here to go to BS&A Online

 - The transfer of ownership may or may not require an “uncapping” of the taxable value.
 Normally, the year after a property sells, the taxable value is “uncapped” and reset to whatever the property’s assessed value is.
 However, in some cases, the transfer of ownership may be exempt from “uncapping” of the taxable value.
 The information provided on the property transfer affidavit allows the Assessor to determine whether or not to uncap the taxable value.

-Per state law, if this form is not filed with the local Assessor’s Office within 45 days of the transfer of ownership, a penalty of $5/day (maximum $200) will be applied to the winter tax bill on the property.
+Per state law, if this form is not filed with the local Assessor’s Office within 45 days of the transfer of ownership, a penalty of $5/day (maximum $200) could be applied to the property’s winter tax bill.
 Filing of the form by the buyer is a win/win situation that ensures the correct person receives the tax bills and that the Assessor’s Office gains valuable information about sales activity in the local market.